Two Channels of Metal-Rich Compact Stellar System Formation: Starbursts under High Ram Pressure versus Tidal Stripping: I llustris TNG Simulations and Sample Selection

-We use the TNG50 \citep{Nelson2019,Pillepich2019} (aka TNG50-1) simulation, for its exceptional resolution and statistical significance, making it highly suitable for studying the evolution of dwarf galaxies.
-TNG50, has $2 \times 2160^3$ initial resolution elements (baryon mass of $8 \times 10^4\ M_{\odot}$).
+We use the TNG50 \citep[aka TNG50-1;][]{Nelson2019,Pillepich2019} simulation, for its exceptional resolution and statistical significance, making it highly suitable for studying the evolution of dwarf galaxies.
+TNG50 has $2 \times 2160^3$ initial resolution elements (baryon mass of $8 \times 10^4\ M_{\odot}$).
 Dark matter particles are resolved at masses of $4.5 \times 10^5 M_{\odot}$.
-The softening lengths for the collisionless components (dark matter and stars) increase with cosmic time, reaching a physical value of 288 pc at $z=1$ after starting from 576 comoving pc.
+The size resolution is defined by the softening lengths of the collisionless components (dark matter and stars), which scale with cosmic time, starting at 576 comoving pc until $z = 1$, after which they are fixed at a physical size of 288 pc \citep{Pillepich2019}.
 The gas softening length begins at 74 comoving pc, with the smallest gas cell size being 8 pc.
-The median spatial resolution of star-forming ISM gas is $\sim100-140$ pc (from $z=0$ to $z=6$).
 This resolution approaches or exceeds that of modern ``zoom-in" simulations of individual massive galaxies, while the volume contains $\sim20,000$ resolved galaxies with $M_{*} > 10^{7}\ M_{\odot}$.